AdobeDocs/analytics-platform.en/help/getting-started/cja-access-control.md

 Non-product admins (users) in Customer Journey Analytics cannot view data views or connections, but can create filters, projects, and calculated metrics.

+## Workspace project curation

+For more information on how to limit components (dimensions, metrics, segments, date ranges) at the project level, see [Curate projects](/help/analysis-workspace/curate-share/curate.md).